OneMoreThing/ParseKit/README.md

     //(Fill the URL scheme in Info.plist with your fbFACEBOOK_APP_ID or with the Hackbook app id fb210849718975311 and the bundle identifier as com.facebook.samples.Hackbook)

-See [FAQ](https://github.com/OneMoreThing/ParseKit/wiki/FAQ) page common errors and resolution.
+See [FAQ](https://github.com/OneMoreThing/ParseKit/wiki/FAQ) page for common errors and resolution.

 TODO: